 Septic arthritis can be caused by bacteria, viruses, and fungi.
 The most common causes of septic arthritis are bacterial, including Staphylococcus aureus (staph) and Haemophilus influenzae.
 In certain "high-risk" individuals, other bacteria may cause septic arthritis, such as E. coli and Pseudomonas spp. in intravenous drug abusers and the elderly, Neisseria gonorrhoeae in sexually active young adults, and Salmonella spp. in young children or in people with sickle cell disease.
 Other bacteria that can cause septic arthritis include Mycobacterium tuberculosis and the spirochete bacterium that causes Lyme disease.

 Viruses that can cause septic arthritis include hepatitis A, B, and C, parvovirus B19, herpes viruses, HIV (AIDS virus), HTLV-1, adenovirus, Coxsackieviruses, mumps, and Ebola.
 Fungi that can cause septic arthritis include Histoplasma, Coccidioides, and Blastomyces.

 Is septic arthritis contagious?

 Septic arthritis is not contagious.
-However, many of the microbes that cause septic arthritis can be transmitted from an infected patient to another, including Neisseria gonorrhoeae, Mycobacterium tuberculosis, and HIV.
+However, many of the microbes that cause infectious arthritis can be transmitted from an infected patient to another, including Neisseria gonorrhoeae, Mycobacterium tuberculosis, and HIV.